purduesigbots/pros-cli/README.md

-# purdueros-cli
+# pros-cli

-Purdueros-cli provides a command line utility to create and upgrade projects using the Purdue Robotics Operating System.
-Purdueros-cli uses the official kernel repository, but can be modified to utilize any other repository.
+pros-cli provides a command line utility to create and upgrade projects using the Purdue Robotics Operating System. pros-cli uses the official kernel repository, but can be modified to utilize any other repository.
 This project was created using IntelliJ IDEA 15 and is a Maven-based project.

 ## Contributing
 Feel free to contribute to this repository and add functionality to the command line interface.
 Create a pull request for code review.